Cervical Cancer

 Target: Women aged 25-64 who have ever had sexual experience and those aged 21-24 who are at increased risk for cervical cancer

 Sampling: A healthcare provider inserts a speculum into the vagina and uses a soft brush to collect sample cells from the cervix, rinse them into a preservation solution.
 The sample is sent to a laboratory for processing.
-Reflex hr-HPV testing will be performed to triage ASCUS cases
+Reflex hr-HPV test will be performed to triage ASCUS cases

 Interpretation: Computer-assisted interpretation of liquid-based thin preparation cervical cytology

-Cervical Cytology Result Recommendations
+| Cervical Cytology Result | Recommendations |

-Negative Repeat cervical cytology every 3 years after two consecutive normal annual screenings
+| Negative | Repeat cervical cytology every 3 years after two consecutive normal annual screenings |

-Positive Retest or further investigation such as colposcopy depending on the severity of cervical abnormalities
+| Positive | Retest or further investigation such as colposcopy depending on the severity of cervical abnormalities |

 Frequently Asked Questions

-What is HPV DNA test?
+What is hr-HPV DNA test?

-HPV is a common virus that has more than 200 subtypes, and about 40 of which infect the ano-genital area.
-HPV DNA test provided by the FPAHK is approved by the U.S. Food and Drug Administration for screening.
-The test detects 14 hr-HPV subtypes, including HPV-16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66 and 68.
-Among these, HPV-16 and HPV-18 cause 70% of cervical cancer.
+HPV has over 200 subtypes, with about 40 affecting the ano-genital area.
+Our FDA-approved test detects 14 high-risk types, including HPV-16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66 and 68.
+Among these, HPV-16 and 18 cause 70% of cervical cancer.

-Why is co-test NOT recommended for women under 30 years old?
+Why is Co-test NOT recommended for women under 30 years old?

-Is co-test 100% accurate?
+Is Co-test 100% accurate?

 Who should go for cervical screening?